matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

 #### Signature

-- Its type is not specified.
+- It is a `callable` value.

 <a name="$acceptvalues" id="$acceptvalues"></a>
 <a name="acceptValues" id="acceptValues"></a>
 ### `$acceptValues`

-Here you should explain which values are accepted/useful for your segment, for example: "1, 2, 3, etc." or "comcast.net, proxad.net, etc.".
+Here you should explain which values are accepted/useful for your segment, for example:
+"1, 2, 3, etc." or "comcast.net, proxad.net, etc.".
 If the value needs any special encoding you should mention this as well.
 For example "Any URL including protocol.
 The URL must be URL encoded."

 #### Signature

-- Its type is not specified.
+- It is a `string` value.

 <a name="$sqlsegment" id="$sqlsegment"></a>
 <a name="sqlSegment" id="sqlSegment"></a>
 ### `$sqlSegment`

 Defines to which column in the MySQL database the segment belongs (if one is conifugred).

-Defaults to
-`$this.dbTableName . '.'. $this.columnName` but you can customize it eg like `HOUR(log_visit.visit_last_action_time)`.
+Defaults to `$this.dbTableName . '.'. $this.columnName` but you can customize it eg like `HOUR(log_visit.visit_last_action_time)`.

 #### Signature